Eastern Railway FC: Post-independence era

+2000–present

+In 2002, Eastern Railway toured to Nepal and participated in Birthday Cup, organized by the All Nepal Football Association, in which they reached semi-final.
 In 2005, the club clinched Trades Cup title with win against Wari AC in final.
 In 2007, they reached the final of prestigious Trades Cup, but was defeated by then I-League side Chirag United 3–1.
+Nirmalendu Debnath managed the club in 2010.
+In 2010s, Kazam Analytics Limited was roped in as club's principal sponsor.

+In June 2023, the Indian Football Association (IFA) made an announcement that the merger of both Premier Division A and B of the Calcutta Football League was done ahead of its 125th edition, in which Eastern Railway was allowed to compete in group B. Prasanta Chakraborty managed the club in their first four league matches, until resigning after a 5–1 defeat to East Bengal on 27 July.

+Ownership

 Notable players

-The club has been represented by many former India members including Syed Abdus Samad, Santosh Nandy, Sahu Mewalal, Pradip Kumar Banerjee, Pradyut Barman, Parimal Dey, Prasanta Sinha, Nikhil Nandy.
+The club has been represented by many former India members including Syed Abdus Samad, Santosh Nandy, Sahu Mewalal, Sanat Seth, Pradip Kumar Banerjee, Pradyut Barman, Kajal Mukherjee, Parimal Dey, Prasanta Sinha, Nikhil Nandy, Anil Nandy, Prabir Majumdar, and Asim Moulick.
 Legendary Indian football coach Sushil Bhattacharya played for the club from 1950 to 1956, and later became coach of the team.

+Other notable players include N. Majumder and Bimal Kar, who emerged top scorers of the IFA Calcutta Football League representing Eastern Railway in 1939, 1943 and '44 respectively; while Mewalal became top scorer in 1949, '51 and '54.